 A key part of the government’s counter-terrorism strategy is called ‘Prevent’.
 The aim is to prevent radicalisation of any individual and to positively promote what it means to be British, in order to create a cohesive society that lives out British values, whatever the origins or ethnicity of the individuals.
 Read more about ‘Prevent’ here.

 As a school, we value and celebrate the diverse cultures of our community.
 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions, such as customs in the course of the year; for example, Remembrance Day, royal events, Children in Need, Comic Relief, Harvest Festival, Guy Fawkes night, General Elections and news items, Sports Day, Christmas plays and traditions, and more.
 Click here to see us remembering the fallen on Remembrance Day.

 Further, children learn about being part of Britain through our curriculum.
 Geographically, our pupils learn about the physical and locational elements of Britain, such as its capital cities and counties, its rivers and mountains, its make-up of countries, and where Britain is in relation to the rest of Europe and other countries in the world.

-Historically, children learn different periods in History, and how our British culture and way of life has been shaped by events in the past.
-This might also include inventions and discoveries, or houses, or medicine.
+Historically, children learn about different periods in History, and how our British culture and way of life have been shaped by events in the past.
+This might also include inventions and discoveries, houses, or medicine.

 We believe our school has a long tradition of being at the very heart of the local community.
 We offer a happy and friendly atmosphere where children can grow to their full potential and become responsible and caring members of the community.